Sokndal: Coat of arms

 The coat of arms was granted on 8 July 1988.
-The arms show three black pickaxes on a yellow background.
-These were chosen to symbolize the importance of mining and agriculture in the municipality.
-It was designed by Johan Digernes of Haugesund.
+The official blazon is "Or, three pickaxes bendwise sable" (I gull tre svarte hakker, 2-1).
+This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The charge is a set of three pickaxes with two over one.
+This design was chosen to symbolize the importance of mining and agriculture in the municipality.
+The arms were designed by John Digernes from Haugesund.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Sokndal.
 It is part of the Dalane prosti (deanery) in the Diocese of Stavanger.

 Geography

 The municipality is the southernmost in Rogaland county.
 The North Sea lies to the south and west, the river Sira and the Åna fjord lie to the southeast (separating it from Flekkefjord in Agder county), the municipality of Lund lies to the east and north, and the municipality of Eigersund lies to the northwest.
 The lakes Grøsfjellvatnet and Eiavatnet both lie on the northern border of the municipality.
 The coastline of Sokndal is fairly smooth, although there are two larger fjords which cut into the municipality: the Rekefjorden and Jøssingfjorden.
 The Lille Presteskjær Lighthouse marks the entrance to the Rekefjorden.
 The southeastern part of the municipality is very rocky and rugged.
+As part of Magma Geopark, much of the landscape is characteristic and open.
 It is the site of the large Tellnes mine, a large producer of titanium.